-So you want to start taking your kids backpacking?
-Here’s the first three lessons I learned when I started going into the woods with my four year olds.
+So you want to start taking your kids backpacking in Washington??
+Here’s the first three lessons I learned when I started going into the woods with my 4-year-olds.

 Hooking your kids on backpacking is a lifelong endeavor.
 It doesn’t end after the first trip whether it goes well or not.
 Each time you step on the trail, even if it’s not for an overnight adventure, is an opportunity to further raise your littles to love backpacking.

 Here are the first three lessons I’ve learned in the last 10 years of backpacking with my kids.
 They each first joined me when they were four years old and each year we push a little harder.
 That means each year I’m learning more and more about what works and what doesn’t.
 Start with these three and then check out the other 10 tips in the constantly updated Moosefish Guide to Raising Backpackers.

 Show them how much you love being outside.

 This doesn’t start when you tell them you’re going backpacking, but every day you have a chance to spend time with them.
 Put them in a carrying pack and hit the trail whenever you can.
 Hang out in the park.
 Tell them stories from your adventures they didn’t get to go on.

 Your kids will naturally look up to you as a role model.
 Make sure they see the gleam in your eyes when you talk about the mountains or the forest or the desert.
 And since they’re your kids, your adventures don’t even have to be epic to impress!